nmstate/kubernetes-nmstate/docs/user-guide-policy-configure-linux-bridge.md

 ## Requirements

-Before we start, make sure that you have your Kubernetes/OpenShift cluster ready.
+Before we start, please make sure that you have your Kubernetes/OpenShift cluster ready.
 In order to do that, you can follow guides of deployment on [local cluster](deployment-local-cluster.md) or your [arbitrary cluster](deployment-arbitrary-cluster.md).

 ## Configure bridge

-All you have to do in order to create the bridge on all nodes across cluster is to apply following policy:
+All you have to do in order to create the bridge on all nodes across cluster is to apply the following policy:

 ```yaml
 cat <<EOF | kubectl create -f -